sareenv/Restaurant-API/README.md

 # Restaurants Managment Microservice
-This repository contains my resturant ordering system project for 340CT Software Quality and Process Managment.
-The repo contains backend REST-Api code with unit tests written in <a href="https://jestjs.io/"> Jest Framework</a> and implements `Microservices` Architecture.
+This repository contains resturant managment system project for 340CT Software Quality and Process Managment.

 # Following Concepts were used in the development of the project.
 <ol>